 Assessment criteria

-Applications are assessed on a weighted average scoring system, as shown below:
+Applications are assessed on a weighted average scoring system.

 |